 Mystery Shopping and Rebates

 Mystery Shopping is a fun gig.
-I was supposed to spend a month doing mystery shopping.
-The funny thing about this was that I only qualified for two mystery shops in our whole area, so that didn’t work out.
-I earned $150, which wasn’t too shabby, but I felt like I spent a significant amount of time trying to qualify.
+I planned to spend a month doing mystery shopping.
+The funny thing about this was that I only qualified for two mystery shops in our entire area.
+So that didn’t work out.
+I earned $150, which wasn’t too shabby.
+But I felt like I spent a significant amount of time trying to qualify.

 Rebates were also a double-edged sword.
-You have to buy stuff to get rebates, and usually, the stuff you have to buy is not expired coffee in the ding and dent store, as I normally did at the time.
+You have to buy stuff to get rebates.
+Usually, the stuff you have to buy is not expired coffee in the ding and dent store.
+So, not things I regularly bought at the time.

 Using apps such as Retail Me Not, Ibotta, and Ebates are super helpful if you are buying something more than the bare necessities.
 Well, Ibotta also works for some groceries too, which is nice.
 I earned around $20 per month using that app, and continue to earn around $20-40 a month with Ibotta.
-But unless you are a shopper, the others don’t help much except around Christmas.
+But unless you are a shopper, the others help little except around Christmas.
 Ebates works well with many household necessities, and a wide variety of things I use, which is nice.

 Promoting One High-End Affiliate Product

 I thought this side hustle idea had a significant amount of merit.
 The idea was to find one high-end product with an affiliate program with a generous percentage and promote the heck out of it.
 For me, this was a specific Word press Theme that a client had bought and needed me to figure out and install.

 I thought this would be the perfect thing for me.
+Two of my interests dovetailed.
 I could not only make money promoting this product (at $50 commission a pop), while also side promoting the service of configuring that for you.

 Unfortunately, I made $0.

 Disappointing.
-I actually spent six months on this one, taking me far over the “year of side hustle experiments”.
+I spent six months on this one, taking me far over the “year of side hustle experiments”.
 Even my hubby got involved.
 Nada.

 Amazon Affiliate Program

-Using my own blog, which I was in the process of rebranding to Thoughts and Designs, I tried to promote my favorite products that are sold on Amazon on a blog.
+Using my blog, which I was rebranding to Thoughts and Designs, I tried to promote my favorite products that Amazon sells on a blog.